nl900/Django-Pet-Store/README.md

-Backend REST API for a pet store with Django
+Backend REST API for an online pet store with Django